 - Osaka (KIX) – Singapore (SIN)

-Hot Tip: Want the scoop on the Singapore Airlines routes to the U.S.?
-Check out our guide on all the Singapore Airlines U.S. routes and plane types to/from the U.S. operated by Singapore Airlines!
+Want the scoop on flying Singapore Airlines U.S. based routes?
+Check out our guide on every Singapore Airlines route to/from the U.S. (including plane types).

 14. Qantas First Class